We offer a free expertise!

 Who estimates their value?

-To get a solid estimate, you should seek advice from experts.
-Philatelists and numismatists working in renowned auction houses are specialized in their field, but also know the value of stamps from the most unusual countries.
+To get a solid estimate, seek advice from experts.
+Philatelists and numismatists working in renowned auction houses are not only specialized in their field but also know the value of many stamps from other countries.
 You can drop by any C.G.
 Collectors World location for an appraisal.

 But how does an appraisal work?
-In a professional appraisal, the philatelists or numismatists first get a rough overview.
-In the case of a smaller collection, the stamps will be valued individually.
+In a professional appraisal, the philatelists or numismatists begin by getting an overview.
+For smaller collections, the stamps or coins will be valued individually.

-Subsequently, you will be given a fair market price and the further procedure in the event of a consignment or purchase will be discussed.
-Read here about the consignment procedure:
+You will be offered a fair market price for any high-value stamps or coins and the next steps will be discussed.
+Find out about the consignment procedure:

 Old Stamps and Coins